How Much Does It Cost to Start a Food Processing Business in Colorado?

 How Colorado Compares to Neighboring States

-Colorado is a higher-cost state for starting a Food Processing Business, with a cost-of-living index of 105.7 (national average is 100).
-Compared to neighboring Wyoming ($250,000 median startup cost), Colorado has higher costs for a Food Processing Business.
+Colorado is close to the national average for Food Processing Business startup costs, with a cost-of-living index of 103.1.
+Compared to neighboring Wyoming ($210,000 median startup cost), Colorado has higher costs for a Food Processing Business.

 Common Mistakes to Avoid